sweetalert2/sweetalert2/README.md

 Browser compatibility
 ---------------------

-SweetAlert works in most major browsers (yes, even IE).
+SweetAlert2 works in most major browsers (yes, even IE).
 Some details:

 - **IE: 10+**, Promise polyfill should be included (see [usage example](#usage)).
 - **Microsoft Edge: 12+**